Jacob-Jeffries/MiTrip/README.md

 Tony Trocino
 Chris Nagridge

-We utilized the OpwnWeather API, MapBox API, Jquery, and Bootstrap.
+We utilized the OpenWeather API, MapBox API, Jquery, and Bootstrap.

 ## License